What is a Geothermal Load Calculation?

 A proper geothermal load calculation is the "foundation" of the system design procedure.
 Each home has a unique set of heating and cooling loads and is most commonly expressed in "Tons" to a homeowner.
 These loads are determined by local weather patterns, the architectural features of the home, the materials and techniques used to build the structure, the type of appliances and the number of occupants.

-It is required for a professional that is experienced in determining loads for a home to calculate the tonnage required for your residence.
+It is required for a professional that is experienced in determining the geothermal load calculation for a home to calculate the tonnage required for your residence.

 Using general rules of thumb or simply making accidental errors in a load calculation can filter through the entire design of the system.
 These errors can cause discomfort during normal weather conditions, reduce the equipment's ability to control indoor humidity or temperature, increase operating cost, and reduce system efficiency and life expectancy.
 Additionally it may translate to larger equipment sizing, larger duct airways, and higher installation costs.

 Whether your building a new home or retrofitting your existing home reviewing a set of plans, or the site, is essential for Comfortworks to determine the unique loads for your residence.
 This is also a great time to ask questions about the system, express your expectations of temperature control, operating costs, or design layout.